Dr Thomas Sauerwald

 Official Fellow; Director of Studies in Computer Science

-University Lecturer in Computer Science
+University Senior Lecturer in Computer Science

 I grew up in a small town in central Germany, located in the "Sauerland" region, which may or may not be related to my family name.
 I completed my PhD in Computer Science at the University of Paderborn on efficient protocols for parallel networks.
 After two postdoctoral fellowships at Berkeley and Vancouver, I worked as a senior researcher and group leader at the Max Planck Institute for Informatics in Germany.
 Since 2013, I have been a University Lecturer in Cambridge.
 So far my lecturing experience here includes two undergraduate courses on Algorithms (Part I and Part II) as well as a graduate course on Machine Learning and Data Mining.
 I have also greatly enjoyed giving supervisions, and I do admire Cambridge's unique teaching environment combining lectures with one-to-one tutorials.